 NYCDA is an Equal Opportunity Employer and does not discriminate on the basis of race, color, creed, national or ethnic origin, gender, sexual orientation, age, or disability in employment practices, administration of its educational policies, admissions policies, financial aid, scholarship and loan programs, and other school-administered programs and activities.

 Job Summary: New York Conservatory for Dramatic Arts (NYCDA) is actively accepting submissions from qualified teachers for a variety of dramatic arts courses.
 Candidates should have a strong background in their desired discipline.
 The faculty member will teach students in our two-year conservatory program in which students awards an Associate in Occupational Studies degree.
-This position reports directly to the Associate Director of Education and is a non-exempt, hourly paid role that is offered per term.
+These positions report directly to the Associate Director of Education and are non-exempt, hourly paid roles offered per term.
 Availability will depend on the needs of the conservatory each term; therefore, you may not be contacted immediately.
-Credentials will remain on file for 1 year.
+Your credentials will remain on file for 1 year.

 Duties and Responsibilities: